eb-del/mettle/content/Genera/Subgenera/Ungin.md

 There also exist a sizable fraction of Ungin that favor nudity, minimizing hinderances to shapeshifting entirely.
 These Ungin are more often in their bear form, than in their human form.

 # Society
-Like the [[Barasingh]], a history of discrimination against animal-like subraces—often believed to bare the [[Primordials#Primordial Curse|primordial curse]]—continues to promote seclusion and distancing among the Ungin.
+Like the [[Barasingh]], a history of discrimination against animal-like subgenera—often believed to bare the [[Primordials#Primordial Curse|primordial curse]]—continues to promote seclusion and distancing among the Ungin.

 Ungin prefer isolated, self-sufficient lives at the peripheries of human settlements.
 Like the [[Eoten]], Ungin of this nature typically adopt lifestyles that embrace small-scale agriculture, in addition to hunting and gathering.
 Ungin enjoy fortified dwellings, constructing barriers of any kind around the perimeter of their claim (such as simple walls and fences).